 The Mystery Business

 Mysteriologists are, moreover, invulnerable to all criticism.
-What deluded creatures, those so-called skeptics who have tried to fling in their faces the evidence that unmasks so many impostures.
+What deluded creatures, those so-called sceptics who have tried to fling in their faces the evidence that unmasks so many impostures.
 It makes no difference.
 The question is not whether or not there are extraterrestrials, ghosts, miracles, or supernatural forces.
 The point is to win audiences, sell books, give lectures, and rake in money by whatever means.
-What needs explaining is why so many people believe these things and consume their products, enriching the Iker Jiménezes, J.J.
-Benítezes, Javier Sierras, and so many others.
-Another remarkable thing is the ease with which they present themselves as inhabitants of a marginal, subversive world, poking their noses into corners that others would rather keep hidden.
-Never mind that they appear constantly on shows belonging to the great media conglomerates, or that they publish with the most monopolistic of publishing houses.
+What needs explaining is why so many people believe these things and consume their products, lining the pockets of the Iker Jiménezes, J. J. Benítezes, Javier Sierras, and so many others.
+Another striking feature is the ease with which they present themselves as inhabitants of a marginal, subversive world, poking their noses into corners that others would rather keep hidden.
+Never mind that they appear constantly on shows belonging to the great media conglomerates, or that they publish with the most monopolistic of houses.
 They tell you what no one else will tell you, what only they know because they have super-secret sources.
 They constantly fall into that journalistic fallacy so beloved of the sports and celebrity-gossip press — sources very close to the matter have told me that… — which authorises them to make up whatever suits them.
-Another of their bulwarks is the attack on the academics, those insidious characters who refuse to accept their nonsense.
-To dodge such rejection, they present a caricature of scientific work and ignore the vast network of academic exchange that compels researchers to expose themselves to the criticism of all their competitors, and not to give credit to anything that falls outside a methodical and rational reconstruction.
+Another of their bulwarks is the attack on the academics, those insidious figures who refuse to accept their nonsense.
+To dodge such rejection, they put forward a caricature of scientific work and ignore the vast network of academic exchange that compels researchers to expose themselves to the criticism of all their competitors, and not to give credit to anything outside a methodical and rational reconstruction.

 Leave a comment